 Ph.D. and Au.D.
 Applications:

-For the Ph.D. and Au.D. program, the application requirements are as follows:
+For the Ph.D. or Au.D. program, the application requirements are as follows:

 All materials are to be submitted to the University of Connecticut via the online application system.
 These materials include: